BhaskarSinghRawat/BhaskarSinghRawat/README.md

 ### 📖 Ongoing Research & Work
 👉 Finding the correlation between darkmatter and non-hermitian quantum mechanics.
-👉 Uncoving the chaotic motion of infitesimal mass around a perturbed R4BP.
+👉 Uncovering the chaotic motion of infitesimal mass around a perturbed R4BP.
 👉 Analysing Associated gravitational waves with periodic orbits of EMR systems.

 ---